mtawarma/mtawarma.github.io/src/components/bio.md

 network systems design, and in understanding economics of business decisions.
-For his research, Mohit has been awarded the [INFORMS Computing Society Prize in 2004][ICSPrize], the Best Paper Award from the Workshop on Information Technology and Systems in 2005, and the [Beale-Orchard-Hays Prize from the Mathematical Programming Society in 2006][BEALE].
-He is also the 2003 Jay N. Ross Young Faculty Scholar and the 2006 Krannert Faculty Fellow.
+For his research, Mohit has been awarded the [INFORMS Computing Society Prize in 2004][ICSPrize], the Best Paper Award from the Workshop on Information Technology and Systems in 2005, the [Beale-Orchard-Hays Prize from the Mathematical Programming Society in 2006][BEALE], and the [Computing in Chemical Engineering from AIChE in 2024][CCE].
+He is also the 2003 Jay N. Ross Young Faculty
+Scholar and the 2006 Krannert Faculty Fellow.

 Mohit was a founding co-director of Purdue’s